-An educator's Individual Professional Development Plan (IPDP) must be filed with and approved by the Local Professional Development Committee (LPDC) prior to earning credit for course work and continuing education to renew a license or advance a license.
+An educator's Individual Professional Development Plan (IPDP) must be filed with and approved by the Local Professional Development Committee (LPDC) prior to earning college credit for course work and CEUs to renew a license or advance a license.

-ATTENTION: All licensed educators must complete all licensure renewal steps online via the ODE "Safe Account," once LPDC requirements have been met.
-Because all educator licenses expire on June 30 of the final year of validity, individuals are advised to complete online renewal steps well before the last week of June.
-Failure to renew the license on or before expiration on June 30 will invalidate the license.
+ATTENTION: All licensed educators must complete all licensure renewal steps online.
+Please visit the renew a license page at http://education.ohio.gov/Topics/Teaching/Licensure/Renew-Certificate-License, once LPDC requirements have been met.
+Because all educator licenses expire on June 30 of the final year of validity, individuals are advised to complete online renewal steps well before the end of the school year.
+Failure to renew the license on or before expiration on June 30 will invalidate the license and potentially affect employment.
 The online process allows educators to renew or transition a license throughout the year.